-In preparing the financial statements, the Corporation is required to:
+In preparing the financial statements, the corporation is required to:

-- select suitable accounting policies and apply them consistently. - make judgements and estimates that are reasonable and prudent. - state whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements. - assess the College's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the College or to cease operations or have no realistic alternative but to do so.
+- select suitable accounting policies and apply them consistently. - make judgements and estimates that are reasonable and prudent. - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements. - assess whether the corporation is a going concern, noting the key supporting assumptions, qualifications or mitigating actions, as appropriate - prepare financial statements on the going concern basis, unless it is inappropriate to assume that the corporation will continue in operation

-The Corporation is also required to prepare a Strategic Report in accordance with paragraphs 3.23 to 3.27 of the FE and HE SORP which describes what it is trying to do and how it is going about it, including information about the legal and administrative status of the corporation.
+The corporation is also required to prepare a strategic report, in accordance with paragraphs 3.23 to 3.27 of the FE and HE SORP, that describes what it is trying to do and how it is going about it, including information about the legal and administrative status of the corporation.

-The Corporation is responsible for keeping proper accounting records which disclose with reasonable accuracy, at any time, the financial position of the corporation, and which enable it to ensure that the financial statements are prepared in accordance with the relevant legislation including the Further and Higher Education Act 1992 and Charities Act 2011, and other relevant accounting standards.
+The corporation is responsible for keeping proper accounting records which disclose with reasonable accuracy, at any time, the financial position of the corporation, and which enable it to ensure that the financial statements are prepared in accordance with the relevant legislation including the Further and Higher Education Act 1992 and Charities Act 2011, and relevant accounting standards.
 It is responsible for taking steps that are reasonably open to it to safeguard its assets and to prevent and detect fraud and other irregularities.

-The corporation is responsible for the maintenance and integrity of its websites; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
+The corporation is responsible for the maintenance and integrity of its websites; the work carried out by the auditors does not involve consideration of these matters and, accordingly, auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Members of the Corporation are responsible for ensuring that expenditure and income are applied for the purposes intended and that the financial transactions conform to the authorities that govern them.
-In addition, they are responsible for ensuring that funds from the ESFA, and any other public funds, are used only in accordance with the ESFA's grant funding agreements and contracts and any other conditions that may be prescribed from time to time by ESFA, or any other public funder, including that any transactions entered into by the corporation are within the delegated authorities set out in the "Dear accounting officer" letter of 29 November 2022 and ESFA's bite-size guides.
+Members of the corporation are responsible for ensuring that expenditure and income are applied for the purposes intended and that the financial transactions conform to the authorities that govern them.
+In addition, they are responsible for ensuring that funds from the ESFA, DfE, and any other public funds, are used only in accordance with the accountability agreement, funding agreements and contracts and any other conditions, that may be prescribed from time to time by ESFA, or any other public funder, including that any transactions entered into by the corporation are within the delegated authorities set out in the "Dear accounting officer" letter of 29 November 2022 and ESFA's bite-size guides.
 Members of the corporation must ensure that there are appropriate financial and management controls in place in order to safeguard public and other funds and to ensure they are used properly.
-In addition, members of the corporation's resources and expenditure, so that the benefits that should be derived from the application of public funds from the ESFA and other public bodies are not put at risk.
+In addition, members of the corporation are responsible for securing economical, efficient, and effective management of the corporation's resources and expenditure, so that the benefits that should be derived from the application of public funds from the ESFA, DfE and other public bodies are not put at risk.

-Approved by order of the members of the corporation on 11th December 2023 and signed on its behalf by:
+Approved by order of the members of the corporation on 9th December 2024 and signed on its behalf by: